Cold, Flu, Allergy Treatments

 - Codeine and hydrocodone are narcotic oral cough suppressants that require a doctor's prescription.
 Dextromethorphan (Tussin P) is an oral cough suppressant that is available OTC.

-- Guaifenesin (Robitussin, Mucinex) is an oral expectorant that is believed to increase the leaking of fluid out of the lung tissue and into the airways.
+- Guaifenesin (Robitussin, Mucinex) is an oral expectorant that is used to increase the leaking of fluid out of the lung tissue and into the airways.

 - There is no conclusive evidence that mega-doses of vitamin C prevent colds or decrease the severity and duration of cold symptoms.